nimbella/netlify-plugin-nimbella/README.md

 package = "netlify-plugin-nimbella"
 ```

-You may provide additional configuration in the `netlify.tome` file to configure the resources available to your serverless functions or the API path for your functions.
-Here is an example configuration.
+You may provide additional configuration in the `netlify.toml` file to configure the resources available to your serverless functions, or to configure the API path for your functions.
+Here is an example.

 ```toml
 [nimbella]